Parchive/par3cmdline/windows/ReadMe.txt

 it may try to repair as possible as it can.
 When it could not reapir any files at all, this command returns RET_REPAIR_NOT_POSSIBLE(2).
 When it reapired some files, this command returns RET_REPAIR_FAILED(2).

+[ About "insert PAR" command ]

+ This is a sample implementation of "PAR inside ZIP" feature.
+This command inserts PAR3 packets in normal ZIP (.zip) or 7-Zip (.7z) file.
+Because it doesn't modify the original ZIP file data, other ZIP archiver tools can treat the protected ZIP file.

+ To make simpler recovery record, it will select block size automatically.
+You may set your favorite redundancy.
+When you don't set redundancy, it becomes 1% by default.

+[ About "delete PAR" command ]

+ This is a sample implementation of "PAR inside ZIP" feature.
+This command deletes PAR3 packets from protected ZIP (.zip) or 7-Zip (.7z) file.
+The resulting ZIP file should be same as the original one.
+If protected ZIP file is damaged, you must repair it before deleting PAR3 packets.

+[ About "verify itself" command ]

+ This is a sample implementation of "PAR inside ZIP" feature.
+You can specify protected ZIP file as PAR file.
+You may specify extra files in addition to the ZIP file, if it was splitted into multiple pieces.

+ Be careful, it verifies protected data only.
+It cannot detect damage of unprotected data (PAR3 packets themselves).
+If too many PAR3 packets are lost, it may not be able to verify itself.

+[ About "repair itself" command ]

+ This is a sample implementation of "PAR inside ZIP" feature.
+You can specify protected ZIP file as PAR file.
+It will repair damaged ZIP file and copy complete PAR3 packets.
+So, repaired ZIP file is protected again.

+ If you use normal "repair" command for "PAR inside ZIP", it will erase PAR3 packets in the ZIP file.
+Then, the repaired ZIP file won't be protected anymore.
+So, you should use "repair itself" command for "PAR inside ZIP".